Skip to main content

 The role of weight-bearing X-rays in knee or hip pain is to show how the joint behaves under load.
 Standing X-rays reveal joint space narrowing and alignment issues that lying-down X-rays miss.
 They are essential before any major orthopedic decision.

 The radiation dose of a CT scan for a fracture varies by location.
 A CT of the wrist is about 0.1 mSv.
 A CT of the spine or pelvis can be 6 to 8 mSv.
-We weigh the diagnostic benefit against the cumulative radiation, especially in younger patients.
+We weigh the diagnostic benefit against the cumulative radiation, particularly in younger patients.

 MRI is preferred for spinal cord evaluation because it shows the cord, nerves, discs, and surrounding tissue all at once.
 CT shows bone well but cannot reliably see soft cord injury, multiple sclerosis lesions, or early infection.